East Lake Golf Club: East Lake Cup

 In May 2015 it was announced that East Lake would be the site of a new collegiate golf tournament, the East Lake Cup.
 In partnership with the Golf Channel the East Lake Cup invites the top men's and women's teams from the previous season to compete in a match play championship each November.
 The tournament is broadcast on the Golf Channel.
 The inaugural East Lake Cup was played November 2 and 3, 2015.
 The champions of the first year's tournament were Illinois (men's) and USC (women's).

 The 2016 the tournament added a day of stroke play to the competition with Illinois winning on the men's side and Duke winning on the women's side.
 The men's and women's winners of the 2017 East Lake Cup were respectively Vanderbilt University and the University of Southern California.
 The 2018 winner's were Auburn for the men's side and USC on the women's side.

+Creator Classic

+The first Creator Classic took place at East Lake, as well as the fourth such event.
+Luke Kwon won the first Creator Classic at the golf course and Brad Dalke won the next such event at the course.